 AES British Section Committee

-Nikolay was born in Sofia, Bulgaria.
-At 15 he made his first four-track recording and since then has been recording and mixing projects from classical, through jazz, pop and rock, to electronic and experimental music.
-Nikolay’s diverse educational profile started in 2000 with an undergraduate diploma course in general engineering at the Technical University of Sofia.
-A year later he moved to the University of Sofia to study Philosophy where eventually he graduated with distinction.
-In 2004 he won a full scholarship to the Universität des Saarlandes, Germany, and continued his research in the fields of Language, Logic and Music.
-In 2007 Nikolay moved permanently to the UK where he completed a 2-year course in Audio Engineering at SAE Institute London.
-He now works as a freelance music producer and sound engineer, and holds a position at SAE Institute London as a lecturer and technical supervisor.
-As student liaison and events coordinator, Nik was the main organiser of the Up Your Output! event — the UK’s first in many years designated specifically for Student Members.
+Nikolay Georgiev was born in Sofia, Bulgaria.
+At 15 he made his first four-track recording and since then has been recording and mixing projects from classical, rock, electronic and experimental avant-garde music.
+Nikolay’s educational profile includes an undergraduate course in general engineering at the Technical University of Sofia, first class honours degree in Philosophy at the University of Sofia (with additional specialisation at Universität des Saarlandes, Germany) and a 2-year course in Audio Engineering at SAE Institute London.
+He now works as a Music Producer, Recording Engineer and an internal and 3rd party Plug-in Developer for Acustica Audio‘s Acqua platform and represents the company in the UK.
+Nikolay also holds a position as an Audio and Music Production Lecturer at SAE Institute London.
+As student liaison and events coordinator, Nik chaired the first two editions of the annual Up Your Output! event — the UK’s first in many years designated specifically for Student Members.

 Secretariat – Heather Lane, AES UK Ltd.

 To contact the AES UK Section Committee, click here.